KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

 ## Introduction

-This lab walks you through the steps to work with SQL data and JSON documents at the same time in the Oracle 23c database, looking at the true duality of the views.

-Regardless of which one you choose to work with, the underlying result in the database is the same, with SQL access and JSON document access to all data.
-Developers now get the flexibility and data access benefits of the JSON document model as well as the storage efficiency and power of the relational model.
+This lab demonstrates the extreme flexibility of JSON Duality Views in the Oracle 23c database.
+You will learn how to work with SQL data and JSON documents simultaneously, leveraging the true duality of the views.
+With JSON Duality Views, you have the flexibility and data access benefits of the JSON document model combined with the storage efficiency and power of the relational model.

-Estimated Time: 10 minutes
+Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:

-* Insert and update on the Duality Views and SQL base tables
+* Perform insert and update operations on Duality Views and SQL base tables

 ### Prerequisites

 This lab assumes you have:

 * Oracle Database 23c Free Developer Release
 * All previous labs successfully completed
 * SQL Developer Web 23.1 or a compatible tool for running SQL statements

 ## Task 1: Inserting into SQL tables and duality views
-1. We mentioned how the underlying base tables get populated when you add an entry into the JSON duality view.
-Here we will check the base table to ensure the record does not exist, insert into the duality view, and then check the base table.
-Copy the code and click **Run Script**.
+1. To demonstrate how the underlying base tables are populated when adding an entry into the JSON Duality View, we will first check the base table to ensure the record does not exist.
+Then, we will insert a record into the duality view and check the base table again.
+Run the following code:

     ```
     <copy>